waocats/logseq-notes/pages/Cloud Computing.md

 			- You can track your resources in real time and monitor them to ensure they are being used in the most efficient way
 			- You can also apply data analytics to to find patterns and trends that help better plan resource deployments
 			- You can use tools such as the Total Cost of Ownership (TCO) or Pricing Calculator to get an estimate of potential cloud spend
+-
+- Another major benefit of cloud computing is manageability.
+There are ***two* types of manageability** in the cloud:
+	- **Management of the cloud** (managing your cloud resources), which includes:
+		- *Automatically scaling resource deployment* based on need
+		- *Deploying resources based on a template* (removing the need for manual configuration)
+		- *Monitoring the health of resources* and automatically replacing failing ones
+		- *Receiving automatic alerts* based on configured metrics, so you can be aware of performance in real time
+	- **Management in the cloud** (how you manage your cloud environment), which includes:
+		- Through a *web portal*
+		- Using a *command line interface*
+		- Using *APIs*
+		- Using *PowerShell*
+-
+-